-Hilary was one of the lead attorneys in In re NCAA Student-Athlete Name & Likeness Licensing Litigation (N.D.
-Cal.), also known as the O’Bannon case.
+- In re NCAA Student-Athlete Name & Likeness Licensing Litigation – Was one of the lead attorneys in this case, also known as the O’Bannon case.
 In O’Bannon, current and former student- athletes alleged that the NCAA and others conspired to pay nothing for the use of athletes’ names, images, and likenesses.
 This case, which has garnered significant press attention, was the first case to find the NCAA’s rules and bylaws violate the antitrust laws.

 American University Washington College of Law, J.D., cum laude, 2000

 University of Colorado, Boulder, B.A., 1996

 United States District Court for the District of Columbia

 United State District Court for the Northern District of California